-various integrated first degree and higher degree programmes may be allotted to this option.
-Any student of integrated first degree, however, is free to move out of this option and seek, from Dean PS, a transfer to the Thesis option before He/she is allotted a seat in PS I. If a higher degree student wants to move out of the PS option, He/she should seek the transfer not later than the completion of first semester of his/her/her degree programme, through Dean PS.
-Once Dean PS gives his/her permission, the case will be referred to Dean ARC for transfer to the Thesis/Dissertation option.
+In view of the preponderance of the PS option, all students admitted to the various integrated first degree and higher degree programmes may be allotted to this option.
+Any student of the integrated first degree, however, is free to move out of this option and seek, from Dean PS, a transfer to the Thesis option before he/she is allotted a seat in PS I. If a higher degree student wants to move out of the PS option, he/she should seek the transfer no later than the completion of the first semester of his/her degree programme, through Dean PS.
+Once Dean PS gives his/her permission, the case will be referred to Dean/Associate Dean, AUGS (first degree case) or Dean/Associate Dean AGSR (higher degree case) for transfer to the Thesis/Dissertation option.
 The usual rules of transfer will operate (see section 7(d)).
 The decision of Dean PS in this matter will be final.

-If a student wants to move out of the PS option after attending PS I, 6.11 He/she should seek the transfer not later than the completion of one semester after PS I, through Dean PS.
+If a student wants to move out of the PS option after attending PS I, He/she should seek the transfer not later than the completion of one semester after PS I, through Dean PS.
 After the above date, it would normally not be possible for a student to seek such a transfer except where Dean PS agrees to the transfer in view of extenuating circumstances.

+6.12 n

-A student who has once opted out of the PS option should not expect 6.12 automatic permission to get back to the PS option at a later stage unless He/she satisfies Dean PS that these actions of opting out and seeking to opt in are based on bonafide reasons.
-Since the PS programme interfaces with the world outside the campus 613 and is heavily committed, whenever the progress of a student in any PS course is found unsatisfactory and his/her conduct unworthy of the professional world, He/she may be required to discontinue from his/her programme with PS option without any reasons being assigned.
+A student who has once opted out of the PS option should not expect automatic permission to get back to the PS option at a later stage unless He/she satisfies Dean PS that these actions of opting out and seeking to opt in are based on bonafide reasons.

+Since the PS programme interfaces with the world outside the campus and is heavily committed, whenever the progress of a student in any PS course is found unsatisfactory and his/her conduct unworthy of the professional world, He/she may be required to discontinue from his/her programme with PS option without any reasons being assigned.
 However, He/she will be free to seek a transfer to the Thesis/ Dissertation option as soon as possible.
 His/her current registration will be cancelled and the grade sheet will show DP (see 4.20 (e)).

-A dual degree student who is required to discontinue from a PS course at 6.14 anytime will thereafter have to complete his/her degree(s) with thesis option only after taking necessary actions for his/her transfer to the thesis option. (b) Thesis-Seminar, Dissertation 6.15
+A dual degree student who is required to discontinue from a PS course at anytime will thereafter have to complete his/her degree(s) with thesis option only after taking necessary actions for his/her transfer to the thesis option.

+(b) Thesis-Seminar, Dissertation, Project Work, Project, Design Project

 Before registration in Thesis a student must complete the prior preparation which differs from tier to tier.
 In the first tier a single degree student must have cleared all named compulsory courses - this will include all named courses in General Institutional Requirement and all Discipline Core courses.
 Regarding the registration in Thesis for students in the dual degree schemes see clause 3.14.
 In the second tier a student should normally have cleared all other courses before He/she registers in Dissertation.
-In the third tier

-He/she should have completed the requirement of clause 8.13.
+In the third tier He/she should have completed the requirement of clause 8.13.